yaleman/portDB/data/tcp/443/notes.md

 SSL-encrypted HTTP.
-Normally for client applications transferring web pages, but can carry API data and so forth.
+Normally for client applications transferring web pages, but can carry API data.

-## Seen running
+### Processes seen running on this port

 - vmware-converter.exe